NeuroTechX/learn.neurotechedu.com/pages/oscillations.md

 ### Importing, reading, and formatting data

-In the below example I have used a dataset created by experimental runs by (research reference) so when the data is fetched it will have already underwent some preprocessing which will not be covered in either examples.
-However in both cases the data will be fetched using the below commands:
+In the below example I have used a dataset created by experimental runs by (research reference) so when data is fetched it will have already underwent some preprocessing which will not be covered in either examples.
+However in both cases data will be fetched using the below commands:

 {% highlight python %}
 subject = 1
 runs = [3]
+t

-tmin = -0.1
+min = -0.1
 tmax = 0.3
 raw_fnames = eegbci.load_data(subject,runs)
 raw_files = [read_raw_edf(f, preload=True) for f in raw_fnames]